ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Stage III ActivFORMS: Runtime Analysis and Decision-Making

-\textbf{Example 6.} We illustrate how the designer realized the analysis of adaptation options for packet loss in DeltaIoT.
-Recall that for a network with 15 motes as shown in Fig. \ref{fig:DeltaIoT}, there are 216 adaptation options (see Example 2).
-For the analysis of energy consumption, we refer to the ActivFORMS website.
+We determine the number of simulations required for a given accuracy using off-line experiments.
+Concretely, we run simulations on a relevant set of samples for the domain at hand (e.g., a randomly selected set of 20\% of system configurations with randomly assigned values for uncertainty parameters in a given range) and empirically determine the number of runs that are required to obtain the required accuracy.
+If necessary, additional experiments can be run as a background process to deal with significant changes of models.
+In our current research, we rely on off-line experiments only.\footnote{The ActivFORMS website provides reports of the empirical experiments for DeltaIoT used in the evaluation section.} \\

-The quality model for packet loss consists of two interacting automata: $Topology$ and $Network$, shown in Fig. \ref{packet_loss}.
-The model is used to estimate the packet loss for a given adaptation option, using the following query:
+\textbf{Example 7.} We illustrate how the designer realized the analysis of adaptation options for packet loss in DeltaIoT (standard setup).
+We presented the quality model for packet loss that consists of two interacting automata: Topology and Network in Fig.~\ref{fig:runtime_quality_model_packet_loss}.
+The feedback loop uses this model during operation to estimate the packet loss for the different adaptation options, using the following query:

 \lstset{caption={Verification query for packet loss model},label=q-pl}

 {\ttfamily

 }